Easy Way to Plant Carrots from Seed

 In this case, go ahead and loosen the dirt with a pitch fork, shovel or garden fork.
 You should be able to pull each orange root from the soil without any damage.

-How to Store Carrots for Winter
+How to Preserve Carrots for Winter

 There are several ways you can preserve homegrown carrots.